Better Late Than Never: Meta-Evaluation of Latency Metrics for Simultaneous Speech-to-Text Translation: Overcoming the Pitfalls in SimulST Latency Metrics

-AP, DAL, ATD, AL, and, more recently, LAAL became established metrics in the short-form evaluation of SimulST.
+AP, DAL, ATD, AL and, more recently, LAAL have become established metrics in the short-form evaluation of \gls{sst}.
 However, as discussed above, including any of the tail words in the latency computation leads to a systematic bias that undermines fair comparisons.
-To cope with this bias, we propose a new metric derived from the LAAL metric: \paragraph{Yet Another Average Latency (YAAL)} We refine the LAAL formulation to better isolate the portion of output that is actually produced in simultaneous settings.
-Specifically, we define a new cutoff point $ \tau_{\text{YAAL}}(\mathbf{X}) = \text{max}\{i | d_i<|\mathbf{X}|\}, $ which includes only words generated strictly before the end of the input stream.
-This corresponds to words up to and including ``\textit{eine}'' in \cref{fig:segmented-inference-example}, thereby avoiding distortion from tail words and yielding a more reliable latency estimate that remains consistent across different segmentation regimes.
+To cope with this bias, we propose a new metric derived from the LAAL metric.